 Soil cover systems function at the interface between the atmosphere, biosphere and the geosphere.
 The soil/atmosphere boundary is responsible for the partitioning of all incoming energy (ie short-wave solar and long-wave radiation) together with meteoric water.
 Fluctuations in temperature, soil water potential, and heat and mass transfer rates are the most extreme at this position within the soil-atmosphere profile.
 Engineered soil cover systems are essentially designed to control these variables.
-Technologies for the analysis, design and monitoring of cover systems have developed rapidly in recent times to meet the demand for the closure of municipal landfill systems, as well as mine waste management facilities.
+A technology for the analysis, design and monitoring of cover systems has developed rapidly in recent times to meet the demand for the closure of municipal landfill systems, as well as mine waste management facilities.
 In general, the early approach to cover systems was based upon the same principles used for the design of liners (ie compacted clay liners or geomembranes at the base of solid waste profiles).
 Quite simply stated, liners are designed to form a physical barrier that isolates the flow of contaminated waters to groundwater and the receiving environment.
 In many cases, liners have been constructed using compacted low permeability clay.
 Extensive experience over the past several decades has shown this method of barrier construction to be successful.
 Therefore, the use of compacted clay to form a barrier in a soil cover profile was an obvious first choice.
-Unfortunately, Table 1: Comparison of conditions imposed on liners and soil covers.

-Parameter Liners Covers Total Stress High Approaches Zero Hydraulic Pressures Positive 0 to 300 kPa Negative 0 to -1500 kPa Temperature Constant 5 to 20°C Highly Variable -50 to +60°C Degree of Saturation 100% 1% to 100% Water Phase Liquid Only Multiphase Vapour, Liquid, Ice Hydraulic Regime Downward Gradient Infiltration Run-off Evapotranspiration Change in Storage Environment Isolated Engineered Microbial Communities Plants Roots and Fibre Animals Living Systems the physical environment and associated stresses for compacted clay liners situated deep within the soil profile are radically different from those at the soil surface.
+Unfortunately, the physical environment and associated stresses for compacted clay liners situated deep within the soil profile are radically different from those at the soil surface.
 Table 1 summarises some of the several important differences between the operating environment of cover systems versus liners.

+TABLE 1 Comparison of conditions imposed on liners and soil covers.

+, Parameter Liners Covers Total stress High Approaches zero Hydraulic pressures Positive 0 to 300 kPa Negative 0 to -1500 kPa Temperature Constant 5 to 20°C Highly variable -50 to +60°C Degree of saturation 100% 1% to 100% Water phase Liquid only Multiphase Vapour, liquid, ice Hydraulic regime Downward gradient Infiltration Run-off Evapotranspiration Change in storage Environment Isolated Engineered Microbial communities Plants Roots and fibre Animals Living systems

-The most important variation in the operating environment for soil cover systems compared to liners is energy, which includes temperature and water potential.
+The most important variation in the operating environment for soil cover systems compared to liners is energy: which includes temperature and water potential.
 Fluctuations in temperature and/or water content in soil produces volume change.
 Of all the natural soils, clay-rich soils are the most sensitive to volume change.
 While highly plastic clay materials have proven to be successful in the construction of liners, they are not suitable for the construction of cover systems.
 Highly plastic clay, commonly referred to as expansive soil, is widely regarded as a problematic soil when used to construct highway pavements.
 Road builders have known this for decades.
 The design of pavement structures shares the same physical environment and climatic extremes as those for soil cover systems.
 In some ways, the approaches used in pavement/road design may have formed a better starting point for the development of cover design when compared to liner technology.